 Choosing the Right Planting Site

 Finding the best spot is key for your tulips to grow and flourish.
-These bright need soil that drains well and is rich.
+These bright plants need soil that drains well and is rich.
 It's best to pick a spot with just the right amount of sunlight and some shield from strong winds.
 This creates the ideal home for your tulips.

 Soil Requirements